 The cafe/bar/shop/gallery is open to everyone – bikers, non-bikers and the general public – but we do also have a membership scheme.
 This is partly for those who want to support us, and partly to help with our license, as we have a A3 “Restaurant” license.
 This simply means (like many London venues) we can only serve alcohol to those who are also eating something (order some chips, scotch eggs or similar).
 Members can have a beer without ordering food.
 We hope that over time the council will relax these restrictions, but the upside is that we can turn people away – as Shoreditch can be a zoo on a Friday night.

 There are plenty of rumours about how we came to be, and how we got the funds for this venture, but the truth is simple.
 Back in 2013 Dutch put together a business plan and showed it to a small group of Bike-riding would-be investors who he hoped might be willing to put some seed money into this unlikely dream.
-The seed money grew into a small fund that helped find the location in Shoreditch, and from there 31 separate investors came together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
-Almost all are dedicated bikers.
-All are passionate about automotive culture.
-After a 18 months of hard graft, it all came together.
+The seed money grew into a small fund that helped find the location in Shoreditch, and over the following five years, 50 separate investors have come together to form a group of petrolhead founders, providing skills, contacts and capital to launch the club.
+Almost all are dedicated biker riders – but all are passionate about automotive culture.
+Many are quiet about their involvement, but some are happy to be named, including Charley Boorman, Nick Mason and Tom Hardy.

 All visitors are welcome to the Bike Shed, whether you ride or not, and despite a few beards and tattoos, and our Shoreditch location, none of us are hipsters – although any compliment that implies that we might be young, fashionable or cool will do.